"Two brothers. One woman. Trouble."

 - ThunderCats (2011) establishes a triangle between adoptive siblings Lion-O and Tygra and their bodyguard/priest Cheetara, with Cheetara unaware that the brothers are jockeying for her favor behind her back.
 It's later revealed that Tygra and Cheetara were friends as kids, which is why Tygra took an interest in her Cheetara ends up choosing Tygra — and in fact she had loved him for a while already, only that her duty was her first priority..

-- In The Legend of Korra, Bolin has a crush on Korra, while she has a crush on his brother Mako, who likes her back but has trouble admitting it.
+- In The Legend of Korra, Bolin has a crush on Korra, while she has a crush on his older brother Mako, who likes her back but has trouble admitting it.
 For added confusion, Mako is dating another character, Asami.
 Ultimately ends with Mako and Korra hooking up.

 - Happens in Gargoyles, though this is an odd example since all gargoyles of the same clan and generation consider themselves siblings.
 Still, "Othello" and "Iago" refer to each other this way as they fight over the former's mate, and all three members of the Trio compete over Angela when she first arrives.